-- Aliased (bitmap) fonts are not allowed, preventing poor display of fonts when a document is projected - Inclusion of a set of fonts licensed from AGFA, which are metrically compatible with some key, default Microsoft fonts and are transparently mapped to the corresponding Microsoft fonts when documents are exported or imported - An improved OpenSymbol font, which provides better support of bullets, displaying attractive bullets rather than "missing glyph" square boxes that sometimes appear
+- Aliased (bitmap) fonts are not allowed, preventing poor display of fonts when a document is projected. - Inclusion of a set of fonts licensed from AGFA, which are metrically compatible with some key, default Microsoft fonts and are transparently mapped to the corresponding Microsoft fonts when documents are exported or imported. - An improved OpenSymbol font with attractive bullets rather than a symbol which is displayed when a glyph is missing.